situmtech/situm-ios-getting-started/GettingStarted/src/Samples/DrawBuilding/README.md

 -  Add the map to your view.
 You can find more information in the section [Getting Started](https://developers.google.com/maps/documentation/ios-sdk/start) of Google Maps documentation.
 If, as in the example app, you want to show the map in a subview of your controller, make sure to set your view class as `GMSMapView` in the storyboard and that you assign the map to your view as done in our sample code.

-- Move the camera to the coordinates where your building is located.
+- Animate the camera to the coordinates where your building is located.

 - Fetch the floor image you want to draw from Situm servers.